Tisipi/patch-request/README.md

 ## Usage
-The script needs two inputs:
+The script needs two input files:
-1. The connectivity
+1. The connectivity request.
 2. A file with device definitions.

 A connectivity request has this format: